SerhiiQAA/SerhiiQAA/README.md

 - 🔭 I have 4+ completed volunteer projects;
 - 🌱 I develop knowledge in such tools as Cypress and Playwright;
 - 👯 I’m looking to collaborate on automation testing projects;
-- ⚡ Fun fact: I was at a depth of 1000 meters
 ___
 I like to be involved in creating quality products that improve the world around us.
 The testing process reminds me of what a coach does when training an athlete.
 The more attention you pay to this process, the better the end result will be.
 ___